-Lenny requested that I create recreate my chocolate coconut fat bombs using pumpkin for the season.
+Lenny requested that I recreate my chocolate coconut fat bombs using pumpkin as the key ingredient.
 We eat a lot of pumpkin during the winter months so it only seemed appropriate.
-These pumpkin energy bites are the perfect pick me up when you are dragging during the day or before a workout, or to take along with you during your big Black Friday shopping you have planned.
+These pumpkin energy bites are the perfect pick me up when you are dragging during the day or before a workout, or to take along with you during your big Black Friday shopping trip.

 These pumpkin energy bites are loaded with protein and hardly any sugar.
-I use pumpkin seed butter in these as well as the fat bombs I make as I may be developing a nut allergy and am trying to eliminate while I figure things out.
-Pumpkin seeds are loaded with protein as well as a ton of great minerals and iron, and they make a great addition to a plant-based diet.
+I use pumpkin seed butter instead of peanut butter in my fat bombs as I think I may be developing a nut allergy and am trying to eliminate while I figure things out.
+Pumpkin seeds are loaded with protein as well as a ton of great minerals and iron.
+They are a great addition to a plant-based diet.
 They are also good for helping fight inflammation.
 The brand of pumpkin seed butter I prefer is 88 Acres as the flavor is really clean and there is not a high sugar and sodium content which are two areas we are watching.
-I add a little date syrup or maple for sweetness.
+I do add a little date syrup or maple syrup for sweetness.

-For added texture and for some superfood powers I add some cacao nibs and then roll the bites in cacao powdered.
-Cacao is loaded with antioxidants, fiber and vital minerals that our bodies need especially when we are a bit low in energy or before a workout.
-I always buy both that are unsweetened as I do not want the added sugar that I am already getting from the date syrup and pumpkin seed butter.
+For added texture and for some superfood powers I add cacao nibs and then roll the bites in cacao powdered.
+Cacao is loaded with antioxidants, fiber, and vital minerals that our bodies need especially when we are a bit low in energy or before a workout.
+I always buy these ingredients unsweetened as I do not want more sugar that I am already getting from the date syrup and pumpkin seed butter.

-Whip up a batch as they are super easy to make and you can put some into a baggie or small container and take them with you.
+Whip up a batch of these Pumpkin Energy Bites as they are easy to make and you can pop some into a small container and take them with you.

-After rolling all of the mixture into balls place into the refrigerator and let sit for about 15 minutes.
+- After rolling all of the mixtures into balls place into the refrigerator and let sit for about 15 minutes.